 By Poulomi Das Oct.
 16, 2017

-India’s favourite agony uncle Dr Mahinder Watsa’s unparalleled following is an averment to the reigning curiosity among the youth living in a society that fails to recognise sex as an indispensable facet of human lives.
+India’s most popular sexpert Dr Mahinder Watsa passed away in Mumbai, aged 96.
+Our favourite agony uncle Dr Watsa’s unparalleled following is an averment to the reigning curiosity among the youth living in a society that fails to recognise sex as an indispensable facet of human lives.

 When I see Dr Mahinder Watsa for the first time I am surprised.
 Like countless others, I did not expect to see a frail, old man, neatly dressed in a light yellow shirt and trousers, standing hunched with a walking stick.
 I walk in late to a conference on sexual awareness in Mumbai and I see a 20-something in conversation with him.